 Do you cover sheet pan meals with foil?

-No, you don’t need to cover this sheet pan sausage and veggies meal with foil!
+No, you don’t need to cover this sheet pan sausage and veggies meal with foil.
 I would recommend spraying the sheet pan with cooking spray, lining it with foil, or laying down a reusable silicon baking mat before adding the ingredients so they don’t stick.
-But no foil is necessary on top.
+But foil isn’t necessary.

 Related: 25 Delicious Meal Prep Recipes With Ground Beef

-How to store and reheat this healthy sheet pan sausage meal:
+How to store and reheat sausage and veggies meal prep:

 Related: Meal Prep Containers 101